 Landon has a 75-acre campus with state-of-the-art facilities such as our Barton Alumni Athletic Center, which includes two gymnasiums, a wrestling room, and a 5,500 square foot strength and conditioning area that features almost 9,000 pounds of weights.

-Outside, we have a turf field with a track renovated in 2016, four grass fields, 10 outdoor tennis courts, two baseball fields, an outdoor swimming pool, two miles of cross country trails, and a riflery range.
+Outside, we have a turf field (renovated in 2019) with a track , four grass fields, 10 outdoor tennis courts, two baseball fields, an outdoor swimming pool, two miles of cross country trails, and a riflery range.
 Our ice hockey team skates at the Bears’ Den at Rockville Ice Arena.
 We also have two full-time athletic trainers on staff.

 In the Upper School, we have a storied history of athletics success.
-Our varsity teams have brought home 192 Interstate Athletic Conference (IAC) championships, and our athletes often go on to compete at the collegiate level — we have had more than 160 boys play NCAA athletics over the past decade, including 22 members of the Class of 2017 (pictured above) and 53 Bears in the past three years.
+Our varsity teams have brought home 198 Interstate Athletic Conference (IAC) championships, and our athletes often go on to compete at the collegiate level — we have had more than 160 boys play NCAA athletics over the past decade, including 26 members of the Class of 2018.

 Upper School Offerings